 In addition, a wholly-owned subsidiary of UHS is the managing, majority member in a joint-venture with an unrelated third-party that operates, and leases from us, Clive Behavioral Health.
 This 100-bed behavioral health care facility is located in Clive, Iowa and was completed and opened in late December, 2020 and the hospital lease commenced on December 31, 2020.
-Pursuant to the terms of the lease, we earned \$2.5 million of lease revenue during the year ended December 31, 2021.
-The lease on this facility is a triple net lease and has an initial term of 20 years with five 10-year renewal options.
-Beginning on January 1, 2022, and thereafter on each January 1st through 2040 (and potentially through 2070 if the first three of five, 10-year renewal options are exercised), the annual rental will increase by 2.75% on a cumulative and compounded basis.
+The lease on this facility is triple net and has an initial term of 20 years with five 10-year renewal options.
+On each January 1st through 2040 (and potentially through 2070 if the first three of five, 10-year renewal options are exercised), the annual rental will increase by 2.75% on a cumulative and compounded basis.
 The first three of the five 10-year renewal options will provide for annual rental as stipulated in the lease (2041 through 2070) and the two additional 10-year lease renewal options will be at fair market value lease rates (2071 through 2090).
-Pursuant to the terms of the lease on this facility, the joint venture has the option to, among other things, renew the lease at the terms specified in the lease agreement by providing notice to us at least 270 days prior to the termination of the then current term.
+Pursuant to the lease on this facility, the joint venture has the option to, among other things, renew the lease at the terms specified in the lease agreement by providing notice to us at least 270 days prior to the termination of the then current term.
 The joint venture also has the right to purchase the leased facility from us at its appraised fair market value upon either of the following: (i) by providing notice at least 270 days prior to the end of the lease terms or any renewal terms, or; (ii) upon 30 days' notice anytime within 12 months of a change of control of the Trust (UHS also has this right should the joint venture decline to exercise its purchase right).
 Additionally, the joint venture has rights of first offer to purchase the facility prior to any third-party sale.

-The table below details the existing lease terms and renewal options for each of the hospital leases that are related to UHS as of January 1, 2022, consisting of three acute care hospitals and three behavioral health hospitals:
+The table below details the existing lease terms and renewal options for each of the hospital leases that are related to UHS as of January 1, 2023, consisting of three acute care hospitals and three behavioral health hospitals:

-Hospital Name Annual Minimum Rent End of Lease Term Renewal Term (years) McAllen Medical Center \$ 5,485,000 December, 2026 5 (a) Wellington Regional Medical Center \$ 6,319,000 December, 2026 5 (b) Aiken Regional Medical Center/Aurora Pavilion Behavioral Health Services \$ 3,895,000 December, 2033 35 (c) Canyon Creek Behavioral Health \$ 1,670,000 December, 2033 35 (c) Clive Behavioral Health Hospital \$ 2,628,000 December, 2040 50 (d)
+Hospital Name Annual Minimum Rent End of Lease Term Renewal Term (years) McAllen Medical Center \$5,485,000 December, 2026 5(a) Wellington Regional Medical Center \$6,477,000 December, 2026 5(b) Aiken Regional Medical Center/Aurora Pavilion Behavioral Health Services \$3,982,000 December, 2033 35(c) Canyon Creek Behavioral Health \$1,800,000 December, 2033 35(c) Clive Behavioral Health Hospital \$2,701,000 December, 2040 50(d)

+(a) UHS has one 5-year renewal option at existing lease rates (through 2031).

+Upon the December 31, 2021 expiration of the lease on Wellington Regional Medical Center located in West Palm Beach, Florida, a wholly-owned subsidiary of UHS exercised its fair market value renewal option and renewed the lease for a 5-year term scheduled to expire on December 31, 2026.
+Effective January 1, 2022, the

-- (a) UHS has one 5-year renewal option at existing lease rates (through 2031). - (b) UHS has one 5-year renewal option at fair market value lease rates (through 2031; see additional disclosure below). - (c) UHS has seven 5-year renewal options at fair market value lease rates (2034 through 2068).
+(b) UHS has one 5-year renewal option at fair market value lease rates (through 2031; see additional disclosure below).
+The annual rental will increase by 2.5% on an annual compounded basis on each January 1st through 2026.

+(c) UHS has seven 5-year renewal options at fair market value lease rates (2034 through 2068).
+The annual rental rate will increase by 2.25% on a cumulative and compounded basis on each January 1st through 2033.